Zhanghao1999math/homepage/README.md

 - Knizhnik–Zamolodchikov equation
 > KZ (Knizhnik–Zamolodchikov) equation is a differental equation about correlation functions in 2 dimensional chiral CFT associated to Riemann sphere.
 It can be described either by using affine Kac-Moody algebras or by using the language of VOA.
 I am learning this topic from the [course](http://www.bimsa.cn/newsinfo/601276.html).<br>

-Anyone who is interested in these topics are welcome to discuss with me.
+Anyone who is interested in these topics is welcome to discuss with me.

 ## Seminar
 - (2022.1-2022.6) [Topological quantum field theory](https://github.com/Zhanghao1999math/homepage/files/8449221/TQFT_seminar.pdf)